Lemniscate-2525/30_Days_of_ML/Day15_Adult_Income_Classification_Stacking/README.md

 Every model has a different inductive bias; a different set of assumptions about what structure in data looks like;

--Logistic Regression assumes linear decision boundaries.
+- Logistic Regression assumes linear decision boundaries.
--Random Forest captures axis-aligned nonlinear interactions.
+- Random Forest captures axis-aligned nonlinear interactions.
--XGBoost captures sequential residual patterns.
+- XGBoost captures sequential residual patterns.
--KNN captures local density geometry.
+- KNN captures local density geometry.

 According to the **No Free Lunch** theorem; no single model is universally best.
 But their errors are not identical; when RF misclassifies a sample, LogReg may get it right, and vice versa.
 Stacking exploits this error diversity.
 Rather than voting equally (bagging) or correcting residuals sequentially (boosting), stacking **learns how to combine** base model outputs using a second-level model called the meta-learner.